anbuchelva/blog/source/_posts/github-offers-unlimited-free-private-repositories.md

 ### The Pros and Cons

 * The change is very much expected for a long time, as people may want to hide their important projects from prying eyes.
-* Since GitHub hosts most of the project and an user need not to switch between different providers for having private repos free.
+* Since GitHub hosts most of the project and an user need not to switch between different providers for having private repos for free.
 * Small organizations would benefit from this change as they can have free private repos with unlimited users.

 It might have negative impact on the growing developers,